langurmonkey/website-source/content/blog/my-setup.md

 categories = ["Linux"]
 tags = [ "programming", "scripts", "i3wm", "polybar", "rice", "qutebrowser", "pass", "neovim" ]
 date = 2019-03-02
-description = "Description of my daily Linux setup" linktitle = "" title = "My Linux setup" featuredpath = "date" type = "post"
+description = "Description of my daily Linux setup as of March 2019" linktitle = "" title = "My Linux setup (as of 03/2019)" featuredpath = "date" type = "post"
 +++

-In this post I'm documenting the software setup I use in my machines.
-This has been converging for a long time and I don't consider it final, obviously.
+In this post I'm documenting the current (March 2019) software setup I use in my machines.
+This has been converging for a long time but It will surely evolve in the future.
 However, right now, it works well for me.

 I use this configuration in the following machines: